[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 Step 6: Implement the workflow logic

-Outline each action in order to set up the workflow.
+Outline each action in order to set up the workflow and formulate a winning email marketing automation strategy.

 Step 7: Test your setup